 Check if the participant has an insurance

-Your new family member will need an insurance for the UK that will cover him/her during the whole stay.
+Your new family member will need an insurance for the UK that will cover their whole stay.
 Not only medical treatments have to be covered, but also accidents and liabilities.
 The insurance has to be contracted before the stay.

 Support during visa application

-If the Au Pair needs a visa to the UK you can help him/her anytime with the process so he/she won’t forget anything to bring to the appointment.
-You should definitely provide him/her with the contract in time.
+If the Au Pair needs a visa to the UK you can help them anytime with the process so they won’t forget anything to bring to the appointment.
+You should definitely provide them with the contract in time.

 Welcome your Au Pair

-Before the Au Pair arrives, you should prepare a nice room for her/him.
-Maybe you want to get some pictures or candles, decoration pillows or a cozy blanket so she/he feels at home.
-Also talk to her/him about the arrival and where to pick her/him up.
+Before the Au Pair arrives, you should prepare a nice room for them.
+Maybe you want to get some pictures or candles, decoration pillows or a cozy blanket so they feel at home.
+Also talk to them about the arrival and where to pick them up.